-Northern lights Pärnu tonight
+Northern lights in Pärnu tonight

 7-day outlook for Pärnu